roboticsoutreach/smallpeice-docs/docs/programming/servo-board.md

 # Servo Board API

 The kit can control multiple servos simultaneously.
-One Servo Board can control up to twelve servos.
+One Servo Board can control up to eight servos.

 ## Accessing the Servo Board